Adrenotoruz/Star-Wars-World-Explorator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run this app firstly You need to install node.js dependencies by command:
+To run this app firstly You need to install node.js dependencies in project main directory by command:

 ### `npm install`